rundeck/docs/docs/developer/06-logging-plugins.md

 ### Retrieval behavior

 When a client requests a log stream to read via the **Local File Log**, or requests to read the **Execution Workflow State**, Rundeck determines if the file(s) are available locally.
 If they are not available, it will start a _Retrieval Request_ asynchronously for each missing file, and tell the client that the file is in a "pending" state.
-(If an ExecutionFileStorage plugin is configured and it supports `retireve`.
+(If an ExecutionFileStorage plugin is configured and it supports `retrieve`.
 If your plugin does not support `retrieve`, implement [ExecutionMultiFileStorage](#executionmultifilestorage) to declare available methods.)